mocabe/yave/README.md

 [![Gitter](https://badges.gitter.im/mocabe-yave/community.svg)](https://gitter.im/mocabe-yave/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 `YAVE` is node based visual programming environment with functional reactive programming (FRP).
-Aiming for research on animation/video editing software which bridges gaps between traditonal (declarative) editing paradigm and generative methods.
+Aiming for research on animation software which bridges gaps between declarative editing paradigm and generative methods.

 *Disclaimer: This project is still in very early stage!*

 To play around with `YAVE`, you can also build from source with standard CMake on Win/Linux.
-I'm also preparing binary release of develop builds soon<sup>TM</sup>.
+There are also CI compiled binary artifacts, but they might not work on some environments.
-If you have any question, feel free to ask on gitter.
+If you have any problem, feel free to report or ask on gitter.

 ## Motivation